 - Not asking about the procedure.
 If you are at the doctor, ask to see which TCA he’s using and at what concentration, and ask for pre- and post-peel information.
 It is not a good sign if the doctor is in a hurry.
-You are entitled to understand how it works and how the doctor will proceed with the application.
+You are entitled to understand how it works and how the doctor will proceed.

-- Using high percentages when you are starting with the chemical peels.
-Go gradually and be patient.
+- Using high percentages when you are starting to use chemical peels.
+Go slow and be patient.

-- Not protecting your eyes well enough!
+- Not protecting your eyes.
 ALWAYS put a good amount of Vaseline